Martha Lane Fox: Career

 She entered the House of Lords as a crossbencher on 26 March 2013, becoming its youngest female member.
 In her maiden speech, she addressed the need for digital literacy in all sectors of the economy.
 That same year the Open University appointed her Chancellor.
 In the run-up to the Scottish independence referendum of 2014, Lane Fox signed an open letter opposing Scottish independence.

 In 2017, Lady Lane-Fox was appointed a member of the Joint Committee on National Security Strategy.
 In 2018, she was appointed Non-Executive Director of Chanel as well as Donmar Warehouse and a Trustee of the Queen's Commonwealth Trust.
 Lane Fox continues to be a Patron of AbilityNet, Reprieve, Camfed and Just for Kids Law.
-She joined the board of social network Twitter in June 2016.
+She was on the board of social networking company Twitter, Inc. from June 2016 until its takeover by Elon Musk in October 2022.
 In 2020, Lane Fox was appointed to the board of directors of the company WeTransfer.
+She was appointed president of the British Chambers of Commerce in October 2022.
+In November 2024, Lane-Fox joined the board of Multiverse, a British apprenticeships company co-founded and led by Euan Blair.

 Charity work

 Lady Lane-Fox is an advocate for such causes as human rights, women's rights, and social justice.
 In 2007, she founded Antigone, a grant-making trust to support charities based in the United Kingdom.
 She is a patron of Reprieve, a legal action charity, and CAMFED, an organization dedicated to fighting poverty, HIV, and AIDS in rural Africa through an emphasis on education of young women.
 She is also patron of the charity Just for Kids Law, which supports children and young people in London, as well as fighting for wider reform on behalf of young people across the UK.

 When the telecommunications company Orange withdrew its longstanding support for the Orange Prize, Lane Fox was one of several benefactors, along with Cherie Blair and Joanna Trollope, who offered to sustain the contest until another major sponsor could be found.